 GET SOME SUNLIGHT

 Many people are Vitamin D deficient due to the amount of time they spend inside.
-Having adequate vitamin D is beneficial to so many aspects of your health, including your mental health.
+Having adequate vitamin D is beneficial to so many aspects of your health, including your mental and fertile health.
 By getting optimum sunlight you are reducing your risk of depression and therefore reducing your stress levels.

 Modern technology is amazing, we can be connected at all times.
 But it is questionable how helpful this is for our mental well being.
 Designate ‘you’ time.
 The time where you are no longer connected to the world outside your home.
 Put your phone on flight mode, turn off the computer, put down the tablet, turn off the television.
 Give yourself at least an hour before bedtime to avoid screens.
 To start with you may need to read a book to get yourself used to the lack of stimulation but you will notice quite quickly that you are actually ready for bed earlier than you used to be because your mind is less active.
 You will notice a far more restful and effective sleep is restored.

 Our body requires restful, effective sleep to function optimally.
 There are innumerable studies that consistently show that sleep plays a vital role in promoting physical and emotional well being.
 Everyone is different, but generally adults require between 7-9hrs sleep a night.
 A good night’s sleep can help lower blood pressure and reduce levels of cortisol, which in turn will help to balance your estrogen and progesterone levels.
 Your whole life will function better when you get the amount of sleep your body requires.